The Back Nine – Practical Financial Steps for Retirement

 6 Easy Ways a Financial Advisor Can Add Value

-This article, last updated in December 2023, is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA.
+This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA.

 I know risk management is just another term for insurance.
 No one wants to read about insurance, much less buy more of it.
 Insurance however is just a way to share the risk.
 There are many risks we face and not all of them can be insured against.
 A good financial advisor will be able to articulate the risks and offer the ways to manage these risks.